 Manage License The license details can be found on the License page Please enter your new license key: You don't have a valid license or your license has been expired.
-You can continue in developer mode (limited to 3 nodes) or renew your license.
+You can continue in developer mode (limited to 3 nodes) or renew y Update License our license.